vilosource/pyeasycmdline/GitHubActions.md

 | `feature/*`  | New feature development               | Auto-merge into `develop` after successful tests |
 | `hotfix/*`   | Critical fixes                        | Auto-merge into `develop` after successful tests |

+for release to trigger  there must be a fix:  or bug: or BREAKING_CHANGE

 ## 🔄 Workflow Steps

 ### 1. Development Workflow